Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/README.md

 {% tab title="iOS" %}
 1. Register the Lifecycle extension: In your app's `didFinishLaunchingWithOptions` function register the Lifecycle extensions
-2. Add the `lifecycleStart` and `lifecyclePause` methods to the delegate methods following the sample code:
+2. Add the `lifecycleStart` and `lifecyclePause` methods to the delegate methods.
+   Here is the code sample:

 ```objectivec